- Duration: 1 year

 Why study this course

-Pursue your passion for British, European and Mediterranean archaeology whilst developing key archaeological skills, guided by our renowned specialists.
+Pursue your passion for British, European and Mediterranean archaeology whilst developing key archaeological and historical skills, guided by our renowned specialists.

 Depth and breadth

 You'll receive training in research methods and skills, with wide option choice by region, period and method-base.

 Gain dedicated training in research planning, vitally including its effective communication.

 Our MA Archaeology programme is designed to develop proficiency in fundamental archaeological and historical skills and build your understanding of key periods of the human past.

 Our optional modules provide the opportunity to deepen your understanding of British, European and Mediterranean archaeology.
 We give you the opportunity to work with archaeological artefacts to understand ancient technologies as part of our optional module range.
 Much more than this, you will build an understanding of the heritage profession, developing skills in the communication of heritage and its public benefit.

 Studying in a supportive and nurturing environment, you join a community of researchers undertaking cutting-edge archaeological research where science, theory and practice converge to create a unique environment for exploring the past.

 Building up research experience in our archaeological laboratories through opportunities to work closely with leading researchers on a range of projects, you will explore a topic of real interest to you in your own individual research project, supported by an experienced supervisor.